topherCantrell/ChroniclesOfPiggie/blog/07-stacysBirthday.md

 # Sunday April 30, 2023 !!!
 HAPPY BIRTHDAY !!!

-Today we spread the pine straw in the front beds.
+Today we spread pine straw in the front beds.
 I did most of the detailed work, of course.

 ![](/blog/bday/straw.jpg)

 In the afternoon, we fired up the pressure washer.
-Chris wanted to play in it, but there was work to do!
+Chris wanted to play in the water, but there was work to do!

 ![](/blog/bday/pressure.jpg)